Generic Name: Dalteparin Sodium

 Months 2–6 of treatment: Approximately 150 units/kg (not to exceed total daily dosage of 18,000 units) once daily.1

 Safety and efficacy of treatment periods >6 months not established.1

 Patients with thrombocytopenia: Reduce daily dosage by 2500 units in patients with platelet counts of 50,000–100,000/mm3 until platelet count recovers to ≥100,000/mm3.1 Discontinue therapy if platelet count ≤50,000/mm3 until platelet count recovers to >50,000/mm3.1

 Prevention and Treatment of Thromboembolism During Pregnancy†

-Treatment of acute venous thromboembolism: ACCP recommends 200 units/kg daily throughout the remainder of pregnancy; continue anticoagulation for ≥6 weeks postpartum (minimum total duration of 3 months).1012
+Treatment of acute venous thromboembolism: ACCP recommends 200 units/kg daily in 1 or 2 divided doses throughout the remainder of pregnancy; continue anticoagulation for ≥6 weeks postpartum (minimum total duration of 3 months).1012

 Postpartum prophylaxis in patients with a prior venous thromboembolic event: Prophylactic (5000 units once daily) or intermediate (5000 units every 12 hours) dosage suggested.1012

 Pregnant women receiving long-term coumarin anticoagulation (e.g., warfarin): An LMWH may be used throughout pregnancy in a weight-adjusted dosage (e.g., dalteparin sodium 100 units/kg twice daily or dalteparin sodium 200 units/kg daily) or 75% of a weight-adjusted dosage; resume long-term anticoagulation postpartum.1012